 - 1 How to get to Mount Fuji for hikers

 - 3 Mount Fuji hiking trails and stations

 - 4 Gears for Mount Fuji

-The easiest and fastest way to get to Mount Fuji is to join a tour.
-While there are public transports to Mount Fuji, it’d be beyond exhausting after you come down just to have to wait for transport.
+The easiest and fastest way to get to Mount Fuji is to join a tour, as they’d include transport to and from (usually Tokyo).
+While there are public transports to Mount Fuji, it’d be beyond exhausting after you come down from a hike just to have to wait for transport.

-For those who want to spend more time around Mount Fuji area, staying around is a good idea beforehand at Kawaguchi as it allows you to adjust to the altitude.
+For those who want to spend more time around Mount Fuji area, staying at Kawaguchi is a good idea beforehand as it allows you to adjust to the altitude.

 Another thing to put in mind is that there is more than one starting point – but more about that later.

 How to get from Tokyo to Mt Fuji

 You can get a bus from Shinjuku station in Tokyo to Mount Fuji Subaru Line (Kawaguchiko) 5th station with Keio Bus, although the schedule is only regular during July and August.
 You can find the time table for 2019 here.